genevate/style_guides/programming/basic.md

 - Specifies that methods should be categorized as follows:
     - **Queries**: Answer a result without changing the observable system state (i.e. no side side effects).
 Also means that queries can be chained (in any order) without consequences.
-    - **Commands*- (a.k.a. modifiers/mutators): Change the system state but do not answer a result.
+    - **Commands** (a.k.a. modifiers/mutators): Change the system state but do not answer a result.
 - Caveats:
     - Adhering strictly to this principal makes popping values off a collection, for example, cumbersome because two steps are involved to answer the value to be removed AND changing the state of the collection.
-Being able simply *pop- a value off a collection (which answers the value and changes state) in one step is very convenient.
+Being able *pop* a value off a collection (which answers the value and changes state) in one step is very convenient.

 ## Tell Don't Ask